Broadmeadows Central: History

 Along with a store in Box Hill Central, Big W Broadmeadows closed in January 2021.

-2025 Machete brawl
+2025 machete brawl

-On 11 October 2025, at around 7:20 pm AEST, an altercation between two groups armed with machetes began in the parking lot outside Broadmeadows Central, before moving inside the centre.
-Some shoppers had to lock themselves inside stores with staff.
+On 11 October 2025, at around 7:20 pm AEST, an altercation between two groups armed with machetes began in the parking lot outside the centre, before moving inside.
+Some stores closed and locked their doors, with shoppers hiding inside.
 The groups fled in cars before police arrived.
 It is unclear whether anyone was injured, and no arrests have been announced by Victoria Police.

-The shopping centre was open the next day, with increased security.
-A spokesperson for the operator of Broadmeadows Central, Vicinity, said "We do not tolerate criminal or antisocial behaviour in our centres and are committed to supporting Victoria Police in their investigation".
+A spokesperson for Vicinity, the centre's operator, said "We do not tolerate criminal or antisocial behaviour in our centres and are committed to supporting Victoria Police in their investigation".